A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Britain fought in Vietnam? please note this post was inspired an article in the New Statesman Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the We Were Tommies Once And Young thread.
+Alternate Historian and 1 other(s) like this article.

 In 2011,the movie adaptation of Searching For Albert premiered in London.
 Paddy Ashdown, making good on his previous threats, led his supporters in a nationwide protest against the movie; those protests, however, were dwarfed by rallies held in Albert's defense.